Guilt (emotion): Behavioral responses

+Guilt proneness is a personality trait that reflects a tendency to feel negative emotions about one's own misdeeds, even when they are not known by others.
 Guilt proneness is reliably associated with moral character.
 Similarly, feelings of guilt can prompt subsequent virtuous behavior.
 People who feel guilty may be more likely to exercise restraint, avoid self-indulgence, and exhibit less prejudice.
 Guilt appears to prompt reparatory behaviors to alleviate the negative emotions that it engenders.
 People appear to engage in targeted and specific reparatory behaviors toward the persons they wronged or offended.
+Guilt proneness is also an important predictor of trustworthiness.
+The sense of responsibility of guilt-prone people is strong and this makes them trustworthy.

 Lack of guilt in psychopaths

 Individuals high in psychopathy lack any true sense of guilt or remorse for harm they may have caused others.
 Instead, they rationalize their behavior, blame someone else, or deny it outright.
 People with psychopathy have a tendency to be harmful to themselves and to others.
 They have little ability to plan ahead for the future.
 An individual with psychopathy will never find themselves at fault because they will do whatever it takes to benefit themselves without reservation.
 A person that does not feel guilt or remorse would have no reason to find themselves at fault for something that they did with the intention of hurting another person.
 To a person high in psychopathy, their actions can always be rationalized to be the fault of another person.
 This is seen by psychologists as part of a lack of moral reasoning (in comparison with the majority of humans), an inability to evaluate situations in a moral framework, and an inability to develop emotional bonds with other people due to a lack of empathy.

+One study on psychopaths found that, under certain circumstances, they could willfully empathize with others, and that their empathic reaction initiated the same way it does for controls.
+Psychopathic criminals were brain-scanned while watching videos of a person harming another individual.
+The psychopaths' empathic reaction initiated the same way it did for controls when they were instructed to empathize with the harmed individual, and the area of the brain relating to pain was activated when the psychopaths were asked to imagine how the harmed individual felt.
+The research suggests psychopaths can switch empathy on at will, which would enable them to be both callous and charming.
+The team who conducted the study say they do not know how to transform this willful empathy into the spontaneous empathy most people have, though they propose it might be possible to rehabilitate psychopaths by helping them to activate their "empathy switch".
+Others suggested that it remains unclear whether psychopaths' experience of empathy was the same as that of controls, and also questioned the possibility of devising therapeutic interventions that would make the empathic reactions more automatic.